arunksalian/LowCodeNoCode/README.md

 # Low Code No Code Platform

 A modern low-code/no-code platform with drag-and-drop functionality, built with React and Node.js.
-This platform allows users to create web applications without writing code through a visual interface.
+This platform allows users to create web applications without writing code through a visual interface and deploy them instantly to production.

 ## Features